-The three people I chose were my date coach Kydon Tay, a business associate of mine who is also an reader of PE and an active supporter of my work, and Maddy (Barber), a deejay personality from KISS92 (the radio station where I’m currently a regular at).
+The three people I chose were my Kydon (Tay), a business associate of mine who is also an reader of PE and an active supporter of my work, and Maddy (Barber), a deejay personality from KISS92 (the radio station where I’m currently a regular at).

-For my business associate, he has been an absolute darling in helping me recently, and have really gone above and beyond to help me in many things, even when he has no reason or obligation to help me at all—he stands to gain absolutely nothing and he’s really helping out of the goodness of his heart.
-I’ve been very touched by his gestures time and again and I can’t wait to work with him closely in the couple of months ahead.
+For my business associate, he has been an absolute darling in helping me recently, and have really gone above and beyond to help me in many things, even when he has no reason or obligation to help me at all.
+I’ve been very touched by his gestures and I can’t wait to work with him closely in the couple of months ahead.

 A snapshot of my thank-you e-mail to one of the three people I chose to thank

-For Maddy, she is the one who gave me the beautiful opportunity to be a weekly regular on KISS92, where I’m having my own personal excellence segment every Monday (starts at either 7am or 8am (Singapore time GMT +8) every week, depending on schedule).
-It’s only been two weeks so far but I can feel that it has been a start to many great things (be it as a direct or indirect consequence of being on the show).
+For Maddy, she gave me the opportunity to be a weekly regular on KISS92, where I’m having my own personal excellence segment every Monday).
+It’s only been two weeks so far but I can feel that it has been a start to many great things.
 I’m very excited at the new opportunities that will continue to spring forth from this.

 I chose e-mail as the medium to send my thank-you notes, and I wrote fairly lengthy e-mails to each of the three individuals, expressing my deepest gratitude, why I feel gratitude toward them, and my excitement at the things ahead for each of us.
 I just set them out yesterday night, so I’ve not received responses for all three notes (not that I’m expecting a response anyway!
 I wrote the notes because I wanted to share my gratitude, not because I wanted them to respond.)